Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

  "A spaceship.
 They have a fucking spaceship on Earth."

 Walsh nodded again, and rubbed at his brow.
-"Well," he said. “‘Least we know about it now...”
+"Well," he said. "‘Least we know about it now..."

 ___